nj08831/PyCitySchools/README.md

 # PyCitySchools
 City School Analyses

-Main ibpy program PyCitySchools_dab.ibpy - contains overall written summary, program, and data outputs
+Main ibpy program PyCitySchools_dab.ibpy :
-NOTE: PyCitySchools_dab.ibpy produced 2 output csv files specific to look at % of Students Passing Math and % of Students passing English Stats by School and School Type

-Analyses of this data was done via Excel
+12/8:  Uploaded all required and analyses on time

+12/9 10am:  I wanted to review % of Students Passing Math and Reading across the schools to assess it.
+But, didn't know the Python.
+I updated the analyses by exporting to csv and doing the assessment in Excel

+12/9 7:50pm:  I spent the day learning the Python methods, indexing, and groupbys to do this analyses in Python vs Excel

+The extraneous data was all that was adjusted, nothing else of the core assignment.
+And, the data was indeed found to be interesting, and note worthy to report on.